kubesphere/website/content/en/docs/application-store/built-in-apps/postgresql-app.md

 ### Step 2: Access PostgreSQL Database

-To access MySQL outside the cluster, you need to expose the app through NodePort first.
+To access PostgreSQL outside the cluster, you need to expose the app through NodePort first.

 1. Go to **Services** and click the service name of PostgreSQL.